 5. Heat the sauce in the pan or pot on low heat and add garbanzo flour.
 Keep stirring till thicken.
 Season with salt and pepper.

-(If you would like to add chicken or salmon, simply saute sliced chicken breast or chunks of salmon filet in coconut oil with some extra smoked paprika, then add sauce mixture – I have made this with chicken and salmon, they both are delicious!
+(If you would like to add chicken or salmon, feel free to add- I have made this with chicken and salmon, they both are delicious!
 But cashews are solid protein addition so no need to overdo with protein.)

 6. Cook pasta in salted boiling water till al dante.

 7. Add pasta directly to the sauce mixture.
 You can add pasta water to thin it out if you think it’s too thick.
 Also feel free to add more of tahini, lemon juice, smoked paprika, miso or mustard and adjust the taste with salt and pepper.